 Here’s hoping I’ve figured out how to extract a public permalink this time.
+The issue analysis.

 Normally I post essay-length stuff here, but I’ve weighed in on a G+ policy dispute and thought this post should be there.
 Comments there too please.